Click image and zoom in on the orange trail in this Mokelumne Coast to Crest Trail map

 - Water – there are some seasonal water sources on or near the trail.
 All water found on the trail must be treated before drinking.

 - Caution – Be prepared for sudden weather changes, strong winds, and high altitudes.
 Besides a GPS, please carry a map, as there are many unmarked trails and fire roads that cross the MCCT.
 Mountainous terrain results in less than optimal GPS fixes.

 - If you come in from the lower altitudes, beware… the elevations is 7000′ or more in the high country.
 Give yourself a day or two to acclimate.

-- Signage – Where the trail is signed it is marked at intervals with oval green, beige and white logo signs on 4×4 trail posts.
+- Signage – Where the trail is signed it is marked at intervals with square green, beige and white logo signs on 4×4 trail posts.